 Public transportation in the Philippines is not as organised as in most countries and doesn’t always work to schedule!
 A network of land/air/ferry transportation is in the early stages of development and rail travel is limited in Luzon except for between San Fernando and Legaspi.
 Fast ferries between islands are common in the Western Visayas region.
 Land transportation is by cheap metered taxi, buses and/or jeepneys in and between the major cities.
 Out of the cities you will travels by “banca” (motorized outrigger boat), “pedicab” or a “tricyle” (motorcycle with sideseat).
 They depart when full rather than to a timed itinerary and are an interesting experience!

 It is possible to rent cars in the Philippines, with the major rental companies represented, although the hazardous local driving techniques mean that few do so.
+Clear traffic rules are not existing and the insured amount for the damage including bodily injury involving third parties are very limited.
+If you hit someone you might not be allowed to leave the scene or even end up in prison until the amount requested (inflated) is settled.
+An obliged custom is also that you have to bring the person hit yourself to the hospital.
+A driver who hits somebody is always at fault and might be criminally charged.
+Some international companies therefore provide a driver for their international staff.
 Public transportation is very cheap, taxis are cheap.
 Groups can arrange to hire a van, coaster or bus, all with driver with us, by checking out our link here: Car Rental

 For airlines flying domestically and related Frequently Asked Questions, please check out our link here: Domestic Airlines or FAQ .
 Not all destinations have daily flights and schedules often change.
 It is important to plan your trip well in advance, especially if travelling on peak season occasions such as Christmas, Chinese New Year, Easter and the April/May Philippines summer vacation.